 The Royal Economic Society has provided financial support combined with funding from the ESRC to enable training schools devoted to some aspect(s) of macro- and micro- economics for 23 years.

-These schools are intended primarily for advanced postgraduate students doing doctoral research but are also open to members of the teaching and research staff.
+The Easter Training School is intended primarily for advanced postgraduate students doing doctoral research but is also open to members of teaching and research staff and selected members of the Bank of England and Government Economic Service.
 The purpose is to enable participants to become acquainted with the latest developments in the selected fields of economics, to have the opportunity for study and discussion with two internationally renowned experts in the topics covered, and to meet other young researchers.

-RES Easter Training School 2012 - The Economics and Econometrics of Forecasting by Professor Mike Clements (University of Warwick) , Dr Jennie Castle (University of Oxford) and Professor James Stock (Harvard University).
+RES Easter Training School 2012 was held at the University of Birmingham.
+The subject was The Economics and Econometrics of Forecasting provided by Professor Mike Clements (University of Warwick) , Dr Jennie Castle (University of Oxford) and Professor James Stock (Harvard University).

 RES Autumn Training School 2011 was held on 11-15 September 2011 at the University of Birmingham.
 The subject was Industrial Organisation provided by Professor John Sutton (LSE) and Professor Chad Syverson (Chicago).

 RES Easter Training School 2011 was held on 27th-31st March 2011 at the University of Birmingham.
 The subect was Fiscal Policy provided by Professor Fabio Canova (Universitat Pompeu Fabra, Barcelona).

 RES Autumn Training School 2010: The ESRC granted additional funding in 2010 and 2011 for an autumn training school.
 The first was held at The University of Birmingham 20th-23rd September 2010.
 The subject was Game Theory and Electricity Markets.
 The lecturers were Professor Peyton Young (Oxford)